martinandersson/nomagichttp/POA.md

 - Add `HttpServer.Config.immediatelyContinueExpect100()`
   - `false` by default.
-Meaning that by default, application code will have an opportunity to engage with a client sending a "Except: 100-continue" request.
+Meaning that by default, application code will have an opportunity to engage with a client sending a "Expect: 100-continue" request.
 If the application code doesn't explicitly respond a 100 (Continue) message to the client, then the server will automagically send the continue-reply as soon as the application access the request body.
 This